vertigis/workflow-activities-utility-network/README.md

 ### VertiGIS Studio Workflow Versions

-The Utility Network activities are designed to work with VertiGIS Studio Workflow versions `5.20` and above.
+The Utility Network activities are designed to work with VertiGIS Studio Workflow versions `5.25.2` and above.

+### ArcGIS JavaScript API Versions

+The Utility Network activities depend on the ArcGIS JavaScript API version `4.21` or above to be present in the host application.

 ## Usage
 To use the Utility Network activities in [VertiGIS Studio Workflow Designer](https://apps.vertigisstudio.com/workflow/designer/) you need to register an activity pack and then add the activities to a workflow.